carlesgutierrez/ButtonsGridExample/README.md

 - PAWN
 - GameMode
 - Some Widget BP classes:
-  - HUD_Start ( created from myHUD )
+  - HUD_Start ( a widget BP class created from myHUD containing --> UI_ButtonsGridPanel )
   - UI_Button ( a canvas with a button with image inherited )
-  - UI_ButtonsGridPanel ( a canvas with a grid panel to insert our dynamic items, alias slots )
+  - UI_ButtonsGridPanel ( a canvas with a grid panel to insert our dynamic items (UI_Button elements into UniformGridPanel)

 -------------------
 WIP